Blade of the Immortal: Manga

-A sequel titled Blade of the Immortal – Bakumatsu Arc (無限の住人～幕末ノ章～, Mugen no Jūnin Nakumatsu no Fumi), written by Kenji Takigawa and illustrated by Ryū Suenobu, with Samura's collaboration, started in Monthly Afternoon on May 25, 2019.
-Kodansha released the first tankōbon volume on October 23, 2019.
-As of April 21, 2022, six volumes have been released.
+A sequel, titled Blade of the Immortal – Bakumatsu Arc (無限の住人～幕末ノ章～, Mugen no Jūnin Nakumatsu no Fumi), written by Kenji Takigawa and illustrated by Ryū Suenobu, with Samura's collaboration, was serialized in Monthly Afternoon from May 25, 2019, to May 24, 2024.
+Kodansha collected its chapters in ten tankōbon volumes, released from October 23, 2019, to August 22, 2024.

 Dark Horse Comics release

 The English language version of the manga was published by Dark Horse Comics.
 The manga began its publication in individual monthly issues, with the first issue being published on June 1, 1996.
 These issues were later collected into individual volumes, and the first one was published on March 1, 1997.
 On October 11, 2007, Dark Horse Comics announced that they would drop the monthly issues publishing, with issue #131, released on November 14, 2007, being the last one.
 The series continued publishing through trade paperback volumes only, starting with the 18th volume, released on February 6, 2008.
 The 31st and last collected volume was published on April 1, 2015.